When many people begin to be interested in investing, the assumption is you need a lot of money to get started.

 - Ally Invest – their managed portfolios allow you to invest with as little as $100 and no advisory fees.
 You choose the portfolio that matches your needs, and Ally Invest does the rest.
 Learn more and sign-up here.

 - M1 Finance – allows you to invest in fractional shares or “slices” of stocks or ETFs for as little as $100.
-Offers complete automatic investing with rebalancing and other support features.
+It also offers complete automatic investing with rebalancing and other support features.
 Learn more and sign-up here.

-- WealthSimple – investing on auto-pilot, so you can spend less time worrying about investing.
+- WealthSimple – investing in auto-pilot, so you can spend less time worrying about it.
 Auto-investing, rebalancing, and human experts as well to answer any questions.
 You can invest based on your values, invest spare change, and more.
-You can actually open an account with $0 and invest as much as you want.
+You can open an account with $0 and invest as much as you want.
 Learn more and sign-up here.

 You probably saw real estate on here and were a bit confused at first.
 But yes, you can invest in real estate with little money as well.

-While you aren’t necessarily buying the properties directly, you can own a piece and deal with none of the maintenance or headaches with property management.
+While you aren’t necessarily buying the properties directly, you can own a piece, take advantage of the higher returns, and deal with none of the maintenance or headaches with property management.

-With real estate crowdfunding, you can invest as low as $10 and others you’ll need a minimum of $500, pending what kind of real estate you are interested in.
+With some real estate crowdfunding platforms, you can invest as low as $10, and for others, you’ll need a minimum of $500, pending what kind of real estate you are interested in.

-While investing in the stock market and real estate might be the more popular choices, you can invest with little money in alternatives too.
-These are investments that do not follow the traditional assets like stocks or bonds.
+While investing in the stock market and real estate might be the more popular choices, you can invest a little money in alternatives too.
+These are investments that do not follow traditional assets like stocks or bonds.

-It’s better for you to start with traditional outlets before alternative investments, but as you get more comfortable and want to diversify, looking into other options to invest can be a good idea.
+That being said, you should start with traditional outlets before alternative investments, but as you get more comfortable and want to diversify, looking into other options to invest in can be a good idea.

 And once again, crowdfunding strikes with ways for you to start investing with little money in other asset classes.

-For example, thanks to Masterworks you can invest in well-known fine art for as little as $20 per share.
-Some art pieces may have minimum investment amounts, but you can own a piece of history from artists like Any Warhol, Vincent Van Gogh, and others their art experts purchase.
+For example, thanks to Masterworks, you can invest in well-known fine art for as little as $20 per share.
+Some art pieces may have minimum investment amounts, but you can own a piece of history from artists like Andy Warhol, Vincent Van Gogh, and others their art experts purchase.

 Tips to Invest With Little Money

-Depending where you are financially and your income, what constitutes as “little money” is viewed quite differently from person to person.
+Depending on where you are financially and your income, what constitutes “little money” is viewed quite differently from person to person.